rexarski/AUSSIE/README.md

 ### USC

 Search results only contain top 50 out of all results. :( Why?
 It's impossible to extract all data if the data itself is kept secret.

+### Macquarie University

+2020-05-01.
+The unit codes grew from 3 digits to 4 digits earlier this year.
+All data are updated accordingly.

 ## Useful Links